j5t3313/telemetryAnimation/README.md

 The animation displays a synchronized multi-panel view:

 1. **Track Dominance** (Top Left): Track layout with color-coded sectors showing which driver is fastest in each section.
-Cars animate around the track in real-time.

 2. **Speed** (Top Right): Speed vs distance comparison.
 Lines build progressively showing each driver's speed profile.